Indiana Online Sports Betting 2019

 This also includes the introduction of online apps.
 Mobile betting was the major sticking point in passing legislation, but now that has been resolved, residents of the Hoosier State can enjoy a full betting experience, both online and at physical sportsbooks.

-Indiana is set to join New Jersey, Nevada and Delaware sports betting sites to name just three.
+Indiana is set to join New Jersey, Nevada, West Virginia, and Delaware sports betting sites to name just three.
 Expect many other States in the Midwest to join IN in the near future.